raineytracyn/kickstarter-analysis/README.md

 ##### Performing analysis on Kickstarter data to uncover trends
 ---
 ## Category Comparison
 ### The results of the graph below show you that Music and Theather did very well!
+The question is how and why?
+How do we define "very well"?
 #### ![Parent Category](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Parent%20Category%20Outcomes.png)
 ---
 ## Subcategory Comparison
 ### The results of the graph below show you that Tabletop games, Photobooks and Hardware did very well!
+Same question, the question is how and why?
+How do we define "very well"?
+As you continue reading, this will provide you one perspective of how and why those categories are considered to have done "very well", and if we missed any!
 #### ![Subcategory Outcome](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Subcategory%20Outcomes.png)
 ---
 ## Launch Date Comparison
 ### Launch dates were very interesting!
 May and June were the most successful!
 You can see September and December were the least successful, and that January, July, and October had the greatest Failures.
 Could this be corrolated to holiday time frames?
+Lets continue.....
 #### ![Outcomes Based on Launch Dates](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Outcomes%20Based%20on%20Launch%20Date.png)
 ---
 ## Descriptive Statistics
-### Go a little further in depth!
+### Let's go a little further in depth!
 When you look at the Box and Whisker Plot, you can see 25% of the Kickstarter campaigns for musicals in Great Britain got 0 funding!
 You can see the median and mode are faily close for Pledged relative to Goals.
 This tells you the data is symmetic, where as the data shown for Goals is faily skewed due to mean being nearly double what the median is.
 #### ![Kickstarter Mean and Median Comparison](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Kickstarter%20Mean%20and%20Median%20Comparison.png)
 #### ![Kickstarter Statistics Comparison](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Kickstarter%20Statistics%20Comparison.png)
 #### Musical in Great Britain: